rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 This user will be used:

-* On the administration station side: to run `ansible` commands and ssh to managed clients.
+* On the administration station side: to run `ansible` commands and SSH to managed clients.
 * On the managed stations (here the server that serves as your administration station also serves as a client, so it is managed by itself) to execute the commands launched from the administration station: it must therefore have sudo rights.

 On both machines, create an `ansible` user, dedicated to ansible: